IVA Pros and Cons

 It needs creditor approval

-Your IVA proposal must be accepted by creditors holding at least 75% of the debt value (who vote).
+Your IVA proposal must be accepted by creditors (who vote) holding at 75% (by debt value) of voting creditors agree.
 Most IVAs we propose are accepted – but approval isn’t guaranteed.

 You’ll need to stick to the plan